keys icon

 To find the best remortgage deal, it’s crucial to think about a range of factors.
 Below is a checklist of some points to consider:

-• See if your LTV has changed since your last mortgage deal.
+• See if your LTV has changed.
 A lower LTV could open up potentially lower interest rates, saving you money compared to your last mortgage.

 • Calculate the total costs of remortgaging.
 This includes product fees and, if you have a fixed rate mortgage, any early repayment charges that might apply on your current mortgage deal.